NativeScript/mlkit/packages/mlkit-core/README.md

 })
 ```
-The following are example of registering and using `MLKitView` in the different JS flavors.
+The following are examples of registering and using `MLKitView` in the different JS flavors.

 ### Core